-Your SLP has recommended Augmentative and Alternative Communication (AAC) for your child.
-But you are unsure of how to kickstart the AAC journey.
-Understanding how to use an AAC device might seem like an uphill task at the beginning.
-Many parents new to AAC may feel lost.
-However, as avid users of AAC will tell you, with persistence, you can master vital AAC strategies in no time.
+Your SLP has recommended Augmentative and Alternative Communication for your child.
+But you are unsure of how to kickstart the journey.
+Understanding how to use AAC devices might seem like an uphill task at the beginning.
+Many parents may feel lost while exploring speech generating devices.
+However, with persistence, you can learn vital communication strategies and ensure the communicator’s progress.

 Studies have suggested that providing AAC earlier during the intervention can help with the spontaneous speech abilities of children.
-So, avoid delay in introducing AAC to your child.
-To help you get a headstart in your AAC journey, here are some tried and tested practices to successfully implement AAC at home.
+To help you get a headstart in the journey, here are some tried and tested practices to successfully implement AAC at home.

 Many parents may have unrealistic ideas of how AAC works and the potential timeline of results.
 As effective as AAC is, it is far from being a magical potion that gives instant results.
-Therefore, it is important to understand that you need to be patient to see success with AAC.
+Therefore, it is important to understand that you need to be patient to see success.

 This is one of the most important steps in AAC implementation.
 Assess the suitability of the app according to your child’s current language, comprehension, cognitive, and physical abilities.
 Your child’s SLP can provide valuable inputs to help you choose the right app.